ryanmark/django-hstore/README.md

 This fork aims to support data-types beyond strings.
 To do so, all values entered in to / retrived from django-hstore are serialized to / from JSON.

+### Summary of work

+* All data entered in to a `hstore.DictionaryField` is serialized upon entrance into the db via its `get_prep_value()` method and unserialized upon retrieval via its `to_python()` method.
+* The object manager `filter` method serializes any argument in which the field name is `data`.
+This was a bit of a kludge fix to avoid serializing non-hstore fields.

 ## Limitations

 - Due to how Django implements its ORM, you will need to use the custom ``postgresql_psycopg2`` backend